codingforeternity/datascience/Machine-Learning-Notes.md

 * Overfitting used to be a big word, but all of those ideas, that the network should be relatively small if you don't have a lot of data, were essentially wrong. (kws: Bayesian, Frequentist)
 * The world is compositional: pixels combine to form edges, edges combine to form motifs, motifs assemble to form parts of objects, parts of objects -> objects, etc.
   * Johns Hopkins dude: The reason it's good that the world is compositional is because it is understandable.
 The world is either compositional, or there is a God.
+* Differentiable Memory: for question answering, similar to logic programming (Prolog)

 #### [Break the Markov Chains of Oppression: Modeling without MCMC](http://www.databozo.com/break-the-markov-chains-of-oppression-modeling-without-mcmc) (1/16/17)
 * "we really don't care about these values.
 We will call a and k our *nuisance parameters* as a result.
 We will end up including them in our model but only so we can get to the value of h."